MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_02a_Manage_Subscriptions_and_RBAC.md

 # Lab 02a - Manage Subscriptions and RBAC

 ## Lab scenario
-In order to improve management of Azure resources in Contoso, you have been tasked with implementing the following functionality:
+To improve the management of Azure resources in Contoso, you have been tasked with implementing the following functionality:
 - creating a management group that would include all of Contoso's Azure subscriptions
 - granting permissions to submit support requests for all subscriptions in the management group to a designated Azure Active Directory user.
 That user's permissions should be limited only to:
     - creating support request tickets